 How To Avoid An Attack From A Wolf

 - Retreat slowly while facing a wolf and act aggressively, maintaining eye contact if possible.

-- If in a crowd of people and there is more than one wolf, retreat slowly and try to move away from them.
+- If there is more than one wolf in a crowd of people, retreat slowly and try to move away from them.